Linear Aggregation in Tree-based Estimators: Predictive Performance

 \subsection{Results}

-The results shown in Figure \ref{fig:MSE_simulation} show the results for the different estimators on the simulated response surfaces detailed in Section \ref{section:simulationstudies}.
+Figure \ref{fig:MSE_simulation} shows the results for the different estimators on the simulated response surfaces detailed in Section \ref{section:simulationstudies}.
 As expected, we find that Regularized Linear Models (RLM) as implemented in the \glmnet package perform very well on Experiment 1 where the response is linear, while it performs poorly on Experiments 2 and 3.
 The default random forest estimators implemented for example in \ranger performs very well on Experiment 2, but it performs rather poorly on Experiment 1 and 3, as estimators which can exploit the linearity benefit greatly here.
-The estimators which can pick up linear signals (RLM, LLF, and LRF), perform nearly identically on Experiment 1, showing a tuned LRF can mimic the linear performance of a purely linear model such as RLM.
-Experiment 2 showcases a pure step function, in which smooth estimators such as RLM and LLF suffer, while RF and boosting algorithms such as BART excel.
+The estimators which can pick up linear signals (RLM, LLF, and LRF), perform nearly identically on Experiment 1, showing a tuned LRF can mimic the linear performance of a linear model such as RLM.
+Experiment 2 showcases a step function, in which smooth estimators such as RLM and LLF suffer, while RF and boosting algorithms such as BART excel.
 In this scenario, the performance of LRF now converges to match that of the purely random forest algorithms.
 Finally, in Experiment 3, the response surface is evenly distributed between smooth response values, and a step function.
 In this case, there are areas of weakness for both the smooth estimators and the RF estimators, but the adaptivity of LRF allows it to adapt to the differences across the response surface, and fit the appropriately different estimators on each portion.

-The results shown in Table \ref{fig:realperformance} are mixed, but display the adaptivity of LRF on datasets which are both linear as well as highly nonlinear.
-The ability to tune the nodesize in LRF allows for fits which mimic linear models in large nodes, and closely mimic CART fits in small node sizes.
-With fast tuning, this range of variation can be exploited to deliver an estimator which can adapt itself well to a variety of different response surfaces.
-This adaptivity results in an estimator which can exploit the presence of smooth signals very well and remain competitive over a wide range of response surfaces.
+The results shown in Table \ref{fig:realperformance} are mixed, but display the adaptivity of LRF on data sets that are linear as well as data sets that are highly nonlinear.
+This adaptivity results in an estimator that can exploit the presence of smooth signals very well and remain competitive over a wide range of response surfaces.